MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/prerequisites/decisions.md

 After the process is understood among the team, it’s time to review technical prerequisites.
 The [migration environment planning checklist](./planning-checklist.md) helps to ensure that the technical foundation is ready for migration.

-Once the process is understood amongst the team, its time to review technical prerequisites the [Migration Planning Checklist] will help ensure the technical foundation is ready for migration.
+Once the process is understood among the team, its time to review technical prerequisites the [Migration Planning Checklist] will help ensure the technical foundation is ready for migration.

 > [!div class="nextstepaction"]
 > [Review the migration planning checklist](./planning-checklist.md)